 50 Lutfi G, A, The Future of English Law in the Sudan 1976.
-The Sudanese Judgments and Precedents Encyclopedia, Sudan Judiciary Khartoum at 2 conformity.
-But it is not the development of a practice as such, but the growth of a conviction that ought to be followed that makes it a mode for behavior52.
+The Sudanese Judgments and Precedents Encyclopedia, Sudan Judiciary Khartoum at 2

 In the above explanation, Dias clearly mentioned the conditions under which the custom, practice and usage must undergo in order to be recognized by a court of law.
 Such recognition will render the custom, practice or usage a valid force of law.
 The said conditions are as follows53: